TemperaryT/TemperaryT/README.md

-Here's the updated README with your chosen emojis:

----

 # 🛡️ Donald Thompson - Technology Enthusiast & Lifelong Learner

 I bring a unique blend of experience as a former soldier and cowboy, now fully immersed in the world of technology.
 Currently, I am advancing my knowledge in computer science, data science, and project management, with a strong focus on practical, real-world applications.